catalyzeio/policies/README.md

 As a company who handles PHI, it's critical you maintain and publish your own policies.
 To make use of our policies, we recommend the following steps.

 1. Read through all the enclosed policies to get an understanding to the structure.
-2. When ready, download the policies and comb through for mentions of Datica or our business and change to appropriate references to your company.
+2. When ready, download the policies and comb through for mentions of Bind or our business and change to appropriate references to your company.
 3. Publish your policies in a publicly available location.
 The files are markdown, so you may need to convert to HTML if you don't have a publishing platform capable of markdown format.
-You can either create an index page linking to each individual policy, or create a single page listing all the policies in line, [much like we did](https://policy.datica.com).
+You can either create an index page linking to each individual policy, or create a single page listing all the policies in line, [much like we did](https://policy.Bind.com).

 ## Who is behind this?

-[Datica](htts://datica.com), healthcare's trusted HTRUST CSF Certified digital health platform.
+[Bind](htts://Bind.com), healthcare's trusted HTRUST CSF Certified digital health platform.

-We help companies who handle PHI, both business associates and covered entities, maintain compliance with our ([Compliant Cloud](https://datica.com/compliant-cloud)) and ([Managed Integration](https://datica.com)).
+We help companies who handle PHI, both business associates and covered entities, maintain compliance with our ([Compliant Cloud](https://Bind.com/compliant-cloud)) and ([Managed Integration](https://Bind.com)).

-To get in touch, shoot us an email at [hello@datica.com](mailto:hello@datica.com).
+To get in touch, shoot us an email at [hello@Bind.com](mailto:hello@Bind.com).
 We'd love to hear from you!

 ### License